Where is the light bill? It is a Piecewise Function!

 (6.)
 Name of company.

 (8.)
-Information on website written as is
+Information on the webpage is written as is

 (9.)
 Arithmetic Method: